gbetorre/rischi/README.md

 In order to run the software, it is necessary to deploy the database on which it rests.
-A schema dump is not yet available in the repository, but to obtain a production one, but containing only sample data, <a href=“mailto:gianroberto.torre@gmail.com”>contact the author</a>.
+A schema dump is not yet available in the repository, but to obtain a production one (containing only sample data) [contact the author](readme-contact).

 A more simplified way to suggest changes is to simply open an issue tagged “enhancement.”